-This course focuses on recognition as a guiding theme in nineteenth century social and political thought.
-By foregrounding related issues such as social and political visibility, equality, and mediated self-affirmation, students will be introduced to the tradition of modern political theory and will canvas some important early responses to Hegelian, liberal, and Marxist visions of individuals and society.
+This course focuses on recognition as a guiding theme in nineteenth-century social and political thought.
+By foregrounding related issues such as social and political visibility, material inequality, and self-consciousness, students will be introduced to the tradition of modern political theory and will also canvas some important early responses to Hegelian, liberal, and Marxist visions of individuals and society.
+Alongside these theoretical resources, the course also includes literary meditations on religious, colonial, and feminist themes, and the way these anticipated the transformative and turbulent century to follow.

-Instructor: Sarah Clift Format: Lecture/Tutorial Exclusion: CTMP 2000.06
+Instructor: Hamza Karam Ally Format: Lecture/Tutorial Exclusion: CTMP 2000.06